luizhtss/smash-soda-zombie/README.md

 ### English 🇺🇸
 ## ⚠️ Warning ⚠️
-- This is a custom smash soda version that use alternative parsec login method, so you can use your own account to host a lobby and use all features of Smash Soda.
-This is a fork of [MickeyUK/SmashSoda](https://github.com/Smash-Soda-Team/smash-soda)
+- This is a fork of [MickeyUK/SmashSoda](https://github.com/Smash-Soda-Team/smash-soda)
-- Before use this, read de ToS of Parsec: https://parsec.app/terms-of-service
-- I am not responsible for any damage caused by the use of this software.
 - Always download Smash Soda from this repository.
 Do not trust third party links.
 - Close parsec before open Smash Soda Zombie.
 Certify in bar task that parsec is not running.